BostonGene/pyigmap/README.md

 cd pyigmap
 ```

 2. This workflow requires [Docker](https://docs.docker.com/engine/install/), Bash 3.2 (or later) and [Java 11 (or later, up to 21)](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-You can do it manually or execute:
+You can install it manually or execute:

 ```bash
 make install-docker # requirements: ubuntu x64